stratum/stratum/stratum/hal/bin/barefoot/README.md

        --bf_sim
 ```

-For a sample `chassis_config.pb.txt` file, see sample_config.proto.txt in this
+For a sample `chassis_config.pb.txt` file, see sample_config.pb.txt in this
 directory. *Do not use the ucli or the Thrift PAL RPC service for port
 configuration.* You may use the ucli to check port status (`pm show`).